-In subsection (b), the words "Not later than 270 days after the date of the enactment of this Act" are omitted because of section 6(f) of the bill.
+In subsection (b), the words "Not later than 270 days after the date of the enactment of this Act" are omitted because of section 6(f) of the bill ted because of section 6(f) of the bill.
 In subsection (b)(4)(A), the words "Except as provided in subparagraph (B)" are omitted as unnecessary.